Talk on Rhythm

 to the point of invisibility.

-And we're a long way from funky beats.
+And we're a long way from cool beats.

 There's a book called Chomsky for Beginners,